Apple Watch Control Center: How to Find & Use Control Center Icons

 Apple Watch Ping Phone Icon

 The icon that looks like an iPhone with two sound waves on either side will make your phone play a ping sound to help you locate it if it's lost but nearby.
 This works even if your phone is set to Silent or Do Not Disturb.
-If you long press the ping phone icon, your iPhone will beep and flash a light to help you find it.
+If you long-press the ping phone icon, your iPhone will beep and flash a light to help you find it.
 This is particularly useful at night or in dark spaces.

-Typically, the ping phone icon will have a gray background, but if it's black, that means that your phone is turned off or out of range, and therefore can't be pinged.
+Typically, the ping phone icon will have a gray background, but if it's black, that means that your phone is turned off or out of range and, therefore, can't be pinged.

 Apple Watch Battery Percentage Icon